The job of a marketer isn’t easy.

 - Put multiple links to the same post with different anchor text

-You don’t need to do all of these at the same time to get a link to stand out.
+You don’t need to do all of these simultaneously to get a link to stand out.

-You’ll notice that I use the same template for most of my emails.
-You can see that one link is on its own line, and in total, I include three links to the same post.
+You’ll notice we use the same template for most emails.
+You can see that one link is on its own line, and we include three links to the same post.

 Step 8: Send consistently and deliver on your claims

-Right within your first email, you should indicate how often your new subscribers will be getting emails from you.
+Right within your first email, you should indicate how often your new subscribers will get your emails.

 Regardless of that, however, you want to send your emails consistently, or else your readers will forget about you over time, and your list will go stale.
 Express Pigeon found that sending four emails per month, as opposed to one, significantly increases your average open rate.

 So, now you’ve got your readers regularly expecting your emails.
-They’re opening them thanks to your solid subject line, and they’re enjoying the content.
+Thanks to your solid subject line, they’re opening them and enjoying the content.

-Now you just have to take care of one last piece of the puzzle: what happens after your readers click the link?
+Now you must take care of one last piece of the puzzle: what happens after your readers click the link?

-If you link them to a disguised sales page or a weak blog post, they are going to feel like you took advantage of them, and you will lose their trust.
+If you link them to a disguised sales page or a weak blog post, they will feel like you took advantage of them, and you will lose their trust.

 On the other hand, if you send them to a post or page that fulfills your promise, you will gain their trust.